edisonnica/game.peer.js/README.md

 ## Motivation
 Wen playing a game online, is the game server to be trusted?
 How do we know the server does not cheat?
 While dealing bad card might not be a problem in a game like Uno, bad cards distributed by a malicious server can have material implications for Pocker or Blackjack players.

+## Solution
+We suggest a Serverless, Zero Trust, Distrubuted solution, that uses SHA256 and/or Cryptography to manage games.
+There are 2 building block ideas to ensure a fair, competitive game:
+- First, for players private moves, the players will first present their signed state/moves, and once all players shared their signed state/moves, they provide the actual state/moves.
+- Second, for shared private state, e.g. like a deck of card, all players will contribute at encrypting and building the state.

 ## Classes of games targeted
 We are targeting a few classes of games:
  - Games with initial setup that is hidden to some/most players (e.g. Poker, Battleships)